Feeder-Cross Page Connector 137

 Hints and Comments

-- The default for FlowBasis is 'All' (Qm_Mode = 'Total' in SysCAD 9.2).
+- The default for FlowBasis is 'All'.
 See below for an example of the use of the other FlowBasis options.

 - The default Mode of the Feeder is MassFlow (Qm).
 The Const Pressure is only intended for use in dynamic simulations.
 The valid modes for Steady State are MassFlow (Qm), VolumeFlow (Qv) or NVolumeFlow (NQv)